HomeSpan/HomeSpan/README.md

     * **HomeSpan 2.1.4 requires Arduino-ESP32 version 3.1.0 or later**
     * **HomeSpan will *not* compile on prior versions of the Arduino-ESP32 library**

-  * removed the following *deprecated* Pixel constructors and method methods:
+  * removed the following *deprecated* Pixel constructors and method:

     * `Pixel(uint8_t pin, boolean isRGBW)`
       * deprecated since HomeSpan 1.9.1